khaors/geocompr/main.md

 names(our_stats) = c("minimum", "mean", "maximum")
 ```

-Next, we use the `map_dfr()` function to loop through our statistics and extract them from the raster and the `spread()` function to reorganize the data.
+We use the `map_dfr()` function to loop through our statistics functions and extract their values from the raster.
+Next, the `spread()` function reorganizes the data.
-In the final step, we join our polygon dataset and the values of statitics.
+In the final step, we join our polygon dataset and the values of statistics.
 <!-- ... fun?? -->

 ```r